The Best Place to Swim with Whales in Tonga(c) Tonga Ministry of Tourism

-The Best Place to Swim with Whales in Tonga
+Where to Swim with Whales in Tonga: The Best Islands 🐳

 Where is the best place to swim with whales in Tonga?
-Swimming with whales in Tonga is available where the tourist hotspots are: Tongatapu, ‘Eua, Ha’apai and Vava’u.
+Swimming with whales in Tonga is available from Tonga’s four most-inhabited islands groups: Tongatapu, ‘Eua, Ha’apai and Vava’u.
 Because the success of a whale swim largely depends on the conditions and how the whales are behaving, swimming with whales in any of Tonga’s island groups can be as good as the other (or as disappointing, if the whales aren’t interested).
 However, there are minor differences between the island groups in terms of the length of the season, how many operators there are, the general water conditions, and the ethos of the operators.
 We go over some of those differences in this guide to the best places to swim with whales in Tonga.

 The Best Places in Tonga for Whale Swimming with…